CCU to host inaugural Engineering Week Feb. 22-26

 The main events will be held on Tuesday, Feb.
 23. At 3 p.m., John Peeples, Ph.D., a professor of electrical and computer engineering at The Citadel, and chair of the South Carolina State Board of Registration for Professional Engineers and Surveyors, will present on the importance of and the path to professional licensure.
 He will be joined by Jason Friday, intellectual property counsel for Lenovo.

-At 4 p.m., CCU administrators and faculty will speak with participants including Michael T. Benson, D.Phil., president; Daniel Ennis, Ph.D., provost and vice president for academic affairs; Michael Roberts, Ph.D., dean of the Gupta College of Science; and G. Wes Hitt, Ph.D., physics and engineering department chair, will speak with the participants.
+At 4 p.m., CCU administrators and faculty will speak with participants including Michael T. Benson, D.Phil., president; Daniel Ennis, Ph.D., provost and vice president for academic affairs; Michael Roberts, Ph.D., dean of the Gupta College of Science; and G. Wes Hitt, Ph.D., physics and engineering department chair.

 At 5 p.m., keynote presentations will be delivered by Ozell Newman, manager of area distribution engineering at Santee Cooper; and Aisha Campbell, CEO at PROVEN REIT Ltd.